puppetlabs/bolt/developer-docs/bolt-api-servers.md

 }
 ```

+#### Response
+If the task runs, the response will have status 200.
+The response will be a standard bolt Result JSON object.

 ### POST /winrm/run_task
 - `target`: [WinRM Target Object](#winrm-target-object), *required* - Target information to run task on.
 - `task`: [Task Object](#task-object), *required* - Task to run on target.